Boston Area Public Lectures and Forums,

 of these lectures are free, delivered by the most renown thinkers and

 of our day.
 The events listed below are a sampling of some of the

-hundreds presented in the Boston vicinity in 2006-07.
+hundreds presented in the Boston vicinity.
 ENC history

 majors are strongly encouraged to attend some of these provocative and

 enriching lectures and public forums.
 (See past History